 Therefore, we are going to talk about the two methods discussed above only.

-Suppose, you have a data of height and weight of 10 individuals.
+Suppose you have data on the height and weight of 10 individuals.
 If you plot this information through a chart, let’s see what it gives.

 As the above screenshot shows, the linear relationship can be found in Height and Weight through the graph.
-Don’t get much involved in graph now, we are anyhow going to dig it deep in the second portion of this article.
+Don’t get much involved in graphs now; we are anyhow going to dig it deep in the second portion of this article.

 Explanation of Regression Mathematically